This is a beginning to intermediate level course. After completing this course, mental health professionals will be able

 Why is it important to consider multiple paradigms for what constitutes a traumatic stressor beyond the formal DSM definition?
 It has been my experience that the symptoms with which a client presents in response to a trauma will not necessarily be those of PTSD or ASD.
 However, an exploration of the possibility of trauma as a factor may be an important variable in helping both clinician and client understand why the client is suffering as s/he is, and what interventions to bring to bear on those difficulties.
 Failing to comprehend the varieties of trauma can also lead to misdiagnosis, usually in the direction of inaccurate assignment of a personality disorder diagnosis to an individual, or for failed treatments, in the case of substance abuse disorders catalyzed by trauma exposure.
-It is not uncommon for individuals whose trauma are more difficult for others to see, or do not have the requisite elements to fit within Criterion A, to be so diagnosed, and frequently stigmatized by treatment providers who miss the traumagenic elements of their difficulties.
+It is not uncommon for individuals whose traumata are more difficult for others to see, or do not have the requisite elements to fit within Criterion A, to be so diagnosed, and frequently stigmatized by treatment providers who miss the traumagenic elements of their difficulties.
 One well-accepted paradigm for the personality disorders (Millon & Davis, 2001) conceives of precisely this kind of distress emerging in the absence of a clear Criterion A stressor as evidence of an underlying personality disorder.
 Millon’s model posits that having symptoms evoked by stressors that the “normal” person would respond to asymptomatically is the evidence of the characterological pathology.
 The new “Other Specified” diagnosis may, in time, be more frequently adopted as clinicians become more trauma-informed and able to see that the collection of symptoms being observed is in fact rooted in trauma exposure of both Criterion A and non-Criterion A varieties.

 To better understand the fuller range of forms that trauma takes, and the common biopsychosocial/spiritual-existential consequences, let us take a closer look at each of them.